jotadiego/Lambad/README.md

 Fortunately, as mentioned above, lambda calculus is remarkably simple in its structure.
 A lambda expression (or [term](## "the two words are used equivalently, or at least _I_ do so")) can only take one of the following three forms:
 - A _variable_ (usually represented by a letter such as `x` or `y`, it represents a certain value which could possibly be a function)
 - An _application_ of one lambda expression to another.
-This is represented by writing one expression after the other, seperated by a space (you might also want to add brackets as well).
+This is represented by writing one expression after the other, separated by a space (you might also want to add brackets as well).
 For instance, `f x`  represents an application of a function `f` (represented as a variable) to a value `x` (another variable); what we'd write as _f(x)_ in maths.
 Keep in mind that applications can have more complex lambda terms on either side.
 - An _abstraction_ which indicates an expression that can be computed for a certain variable.
 This can be understood as a definition for a function with a single variable.
 In maths, we might define a function by indicating what variable we're using and what we're doing with; for instance, in the identity function  _f(x) = x_ the left hand side (the _f(x)_) tells us we're using a variable _x_ while the right hand side (_= x_) tells us how we compute the result.
 Lambda abstractions do the same, except that they use the funky notation `λ VARIABLE .
 EXPRESSION` (in the case of the identity, _f(x) = x_ we get `λx.x`) and we require the 'body' of the function to also be a lambda expression.
 The expression within an abstraction is sometimes referred to as its 'body'.
 Keep in mind that the results might also be functions themselves; in general just be aware that [everything can and _will_ work as a function](https://en.wikipedia.org/wiki/First-class_function).

 These constructor operations can be used repeatedly to create increasingly complex lambda terms.
-For instance, `λf.λx.(f (f x))` is a lambda expression which can be interpreted as an _apply twice_ opperator: it expects a function parameter `f`, a value `x` and 'returns' a `(f (f x))`, which in standard mathematical notation corresponds to `f(f(x))` (`f` applied twice to `x`).
+For instance, `λf.λx.(f (f x))` is a lambda expression which can be interpreted as an _apply twice_ operator: it expects a function parameter `f`, a value `x` and 'returns' a `(f (f x))`, which in standard mathematical notation corresponds to `f(f(x))` (`f` applied twice to `x`).
 Observe that this longer expression can be built using the constructors as follows:
 - `x` is a valid expression because it is a _variable_.
 - `f` is a valid expression because it is a _variable_.
 - `f x` is a valid expression because it is an _application_ of the expression `f` to the expression `x`.